Who has to pay Zakat?

 Q) My daughter is 9 years old and she has received gold gifts over the years.
 Do we need to pay Zakat on this amount?

 A) Those required to pay Zakat must be: adult (having reached puberty), Muslim, sane, and have complete ownership of the Nisab.
-All three schools of thought other than the Hanafi school of thought state that Zakat should be paid on qualifying wealth owned by the insane and children.
-So, depending on which opinion you follow and if your child’s assets are above the Nisab, you can pay Zakat on this gold.
+All three schools of law other than the Hanafi school of law state that Zakat should be paid on qualifying wealth owned by the insane and children.
+So, depending on which school you adhere to and if your child’s assets are above the Nisab, you can pay Zakat on this gold.

 And Allah knows best.